luisaclange/to-do_list/README.md

 ## About the app

-To-do List is a application thats using Vue.JS, Quasar, Laravel and MySQL.
+To-do List is a application that using Vue.JS, Quasar, Laravel and MySQL.

 You can add a task, edit your description, mark it as done and you can delete it too.

 ## How to run the application

-After you clonning the repository in a folder on your computer, run this steps:
+After you cloning the repository in a folder on your computer, run this steps:

 1. Install the dependencies of your back-end project: